RPGroup-PBoC/bi1/2024/policies.md

 ## Homework Submissions

+All homework will be submitted to Gradescope.
-To ensure proper grading, all homework must be submitted in adherence to the following conventions:
+To ensure proper grading, homework must be submitted in adherence to the following conventions:
-- For text solutions, submit a single PDF with the filename `lastname_firstname_hw#.pdf` to Gradescope.
+- For text solutions, submit a single PDF with the filename `lastname_firstname_hw#.pdf`.
 This can be scanned handwritten work, but LaTeX is preferred.
 Assign the pages corresponding to each problem using Gradescope's UI when you do so.
-- For code solutions, submit a completed Colab template notebook with the filename `lastname_firstname_hw#.ipynb` to Canvas.
+- Similarly, for code solutions, submit a completed Colab template notebook with the filename `lastname_firstname_hw#.ipynb` to Gradescope.
 Details on how to work with Colab can be found on the [tutorials page]({{ site.baseurl }}/2024/tutorials).

 **Any submission that does not completely adhere to these requirements will not be graded.**